electricimp/AWSSNS/example/README.md

 As the sample code includes the private key verbatim in the source, it should be treated carefully, and not checked into version control!

-## Setting up SNS

-1. Go to the sns console
-1. Click "Create Topic"
-1. Enter in "Topic name" testSNS
-1. Enter in "DisplayName" testSNS
-1. Click "Create Topic"
-1. Note your Topic ARN and your Region

 ## Setting up AIM Policy

 1. Select `Services` link (on the top left of the page) and them type `IAM` in the search line